marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_029.png)

 {jit.gl.pass}' FX ***ssao*** is the simplest ambient occlusion implementation available in max.
 It is controlled by three parameters: amnt, intensity, and radius.
-I personally like to leave "intensity" at 1, and play around with the other two parameters, but i invite you to explore the settings further.
-"Amnt" controls the amount of obscurance, and radius sets the distance within which to search for occluders.
-Although simple, ssao is my first choice, because it's not demanding in terms of computing resources, and with a little bit of tweaking, it can make miracles.
+I like to leave "intensity" at 1, and play around with the other two parameters, but i invite you to explore the settings further.
+"Amnt" controls the amount of obscurance, and radius sets the distance to search for occluders.
+Although simple, ssao is my first choice because it's not demanding in terms of computing resources, and with a bit of tweaking, it can make miracles.

 > [!TIP]
 > Try to cascade three ssao FXs with decreasing radius.
-I personally find this configuration to be the best, as it delivers near-surface details, but it reacts to distant occluders too.
+I find this configuration to be the best, as it delivers near-surface details but also reacts to distant occluders.
 ![](./images/visual-quality_030.png)

-The name of the effect is an acronym standing for Screen-Space Ambient Occlusion, which is the technique used to explore the vicinity of each pixel in search for potential occluders.
+The effect's name is an acronym for Screen-Space Ambient Occlusion, a technique for exploring the vicinity of each pixel in search of potential occluders.

 ### tssao-gi and tssao-gi-ssr

 ![](./images/visual-quality_031.png)

 If computing power isn't an issue, you can use the {jit.gl.pass} FXs tssao-gi and its "expanded" version tssao-gi-ssr.
-Although different at implementation level from ssao, these two FXs compute ambient occlusion following the same criterion.
+Although different at the implementation level from ssao, these two FXs compute ambient occlusion following the same criterion.
 The main difference is that tssao-gi and tssao-gi-ssr gather the color of the occluding objects, better approximating the indirect light components.

 ![](./images/visual-quality_033.png)

-You can notice how the red sphere reflects some light onto the white shpere, and that the floor illuminates both spheres from below.
+You can notice how the red sphere reflects some light onto the white sphere and that the floor illuminates both spheres from below.
 The tssao-gi-ssr variation adds reflections to the result; in a separate step, the FX assumes all surfaces have the same specular BRDF and computes the amount of reflected color.

 ![](./images/visual-quality_034.png)

-These two pass FXs can get a little closer the to original rendering equation formulation, but there're still many aspects of it left off (e.g. albedo modulation, and per-surface BRDFs).
+These two pass FXs can get closer to the original rendering equation formulation, but many aspects remain unconsidered (e.g., albedo modulation and per-surface BRDFs).

 Before moving on, i'd like to spend a couple of words on how to set up the ambient light values for {jit.gl.light}.
-At each bounce, light looses some energy because part of it gets absorbed (the amount of absorpion depends on the albedo values of the surface it bounced off).
-After a few reflections (like 7 or 8), radiance tipically becomes very weak, to the point of being negligiable in terms of lighting contribution.
-Since the ambient light should represent the average indirect light amount, its values are usually set quite low (in the examples above, R: 0.05, G: 0.05, B: 0.05).
-That is to say to not be afraid of using just a touch of ambient light.
+Light loses some energy at each bounce because part of it gets absorbed (the amount of absorption depends on the albedo values of the surface it bounced off).
+After a few reflections (like 7 or 8), radiance typically becomes very weak, negligible in terms of lighting contribution.
+Since the ambient light should represent the average indirect light amount, its values are usually relatively low (in the above examples, R: 0.05, G: 0.05, B: 0.05).
+That is to say, not to be afraid of using just a touch of ambient light.

 > [!TIP]
-> My advise is to set ambient light at 0 and slowly fade it in until it looks right.
+> My advice is to set ambient light at 0 and slowly fade it until it looks right.

 ## ReSTIR